Vinathon/fastify-upload/README.md

 Upload a file or value

-Create a folder named uploads under fastify-upload folder
+Create a folder named uploads under fastify-upload

 Path:
 /upload